FEU Roosevelt: Acquisition

 In 2016, the Far Eastern University in Manila acquired the majority of the institution, disclosing to the Philippine Stock Exchange that its board approved acquiring RCI "up to 97.42 percent but no less than 73.99 percent", costing up to ₱1.25 billion.
 This placed RCI under the roster of the FEU Group of Schools and was later rebranded as FEU Roosevelt in 2019.

 Campuses

 Cainta

-FEU Roosevelt Cainta was set up in 1974 when Roosevelt Memorial High School was transferred from San Roque in Marikina to the Sumulong Highway campus.
-It houses Basic education programs for preschool through senior high school and FEU Roosevelt's Institute of Education.
+FEU Roosevelt Cainta was set up in 1974 when Roosevelt Memorial High School was transferred from San Roque in Marikina to the present Sumulong Highway site.
+Serving as the flagship campus, it offers Basic education as well as undergraduate and post-graduate tertiary programs.

 Marikina

 FEU Roosevelt Marikina is the oldest existing campus of the institution.
-It was built in 1967 as an elementary laboratory school for the Bachelor of Science in Elementary Education (BSEED).
+It was built in 1967 as an elementary laboratory school for Elementary Education students.
+At present, it offers basic education to tertiary education programs.

 Rodriguez

-Rodriguez is the most populous among the FEU Roosevelt campuses despite offering preschool to Senior High School only.
-It is also PAASCU Level II accredited.
+FEU Roosevelt Rodriguez is located on Lardizabal Street, Barangay Manggahan, Rodriguez, Rizal.
+The campus offers basic education programs from preschool to senior high school and is described by FEU Roosevelt as a growing academic community in Rodriguez, Rizal.

+Its Junior High School program is accredited Level II by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), with validity until November 2027.
+The program received its initial accreditation in November 2011.

+FEU has also announced the development of a new building at the Rodriguez campus.
+In its 2024 annual report, the university stated that a third new building had been approved for the campus, and its 2025 annual report reported the groundbreaking of an upcoming eight-story Senior High School and College Building in Montalban, Rizal, intended to accommodate senior high school and college students.